vstinner/unicode_book/encodings.rst

 functions are compatible with UTF-8 encoded strings (e.g. :c:func:`strcat` or :c:func:`printf`), whereas they fail with UTF-16 and UTF-32 encoded strings because these encodings encode small codes with nul bytes.

+..
+TODO:: NELLE la première phrase ne me semble pas "correcte" d'un point de vue grammatical :

+  "It is possible to be sure that a byte string is encoded by UTF-8, because UTF-8 adds markers to each byte." => "Thanks to markers placed at each byte, it is possible to make sure a byte string is encoded in UTF-8"

 See :ref:`strict utf8 decoder` for security issues with non-strict decoders.